cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 _global_ pool -- we also use it for things like sockets, pipes, and other things that are disconnected from physical storage on the backing filesystem.
-While the original issue was largely isolated to tmpfs, changing `get_next_ino()` as a whole meant that some ramifications are harder to predict.
+While the original issue was largely isolated to tmpfs, changing `get_next_ino()` as a whole meant that some ramifications would be harder to predict.

-For example, we have code in prod that tries produce a mapping of sockets to a list of pids which use them.
+For example, we have code in prod that tries to produce a mapping of sockets to a list of pids which use them.
 In order to do this, we use the netlink interface to query for sockets in a particular state we care about (say, `LISTEN`), and then iterate /proc/pid/fd to find the process or processes which have this socket open.

 The net subsystem stores some of its information in its own structs for reference later.
 One of the things which it stores is the inode number for the